 Several teachers have told me that their classes have enjoyed Charlie Chaplin clips, so I watched Chaplin’s masterpiece, Modern Times and looked for classroom uses.

 Here are some ways you could integrate clips from this classic to add spice to your lessons.
-All links go to a full-length version on YouTube (it’s technically in German, but there’s no speaking in these clips).
+All links go to a full-length version on YouTube (it’s technically in German, but there’s no actual speaking in these clips).

 An Opening for Big Ideas

 Watching a clip can quickly introduce and illustrate a complex idea.
-We’ll look at three clips than might open the door to discuss:
+We’ll look at three clips that might open the door to discuss:

 - ethics of technology